yohanboniface/sulci/README.rst

 * Be able to train the algorithm for one new descriptor

-* Generic python optimisation
+* Generic python optimization

-* Generic algorithm optimisation
+* Generic algorithm optimization

 Feel free to contribute any help!

 How can I help?
 ---------------

-* You're a python killer: there is many optimisations to do in the actual code
+* You're a python killer: there is many optimizations to do in the actual code

 * You're a language expert: all the algorithm can be optimized

-* You know well french language: you can add texts in the POS corpus, or make a proof read of the actual texts (in corpus/*.crp)
+* You know well French language: you can add texts in the POS corpus, or make a proof read of the actual texts (in corpus/*.crp)

-* You're an enthousiast: you can play with the demo, with the debug, and make tickets for the bug seen ; you can help for making the doc, etc.
+* You're an enthusiast: you can play with the demo, with the debug, and make tickets for the bug seen ; you can help for making the doc, etc.